cloudforet-io/cloudforet-io.github.io/content/jp/docs/developers/contribute/documentation/content_guide.md

 weight: 1
 date: 2021-10-01
 description: >
-    This page contains guidelines for SpaceONE documentation.
+    This page contains guidelines for Cloudforet documentation.
 ---

 ## Create a new page